 Internal Grievance Procedure

 It is the institution’s policy not to discriminate on the basis of disability.
-SCA UTS has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+CAPSTONE has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794).

 Procedure: Grievances must be submitted to the University within thirty (30) days of the date, the person filing the grievance becomes aware of the alleged discriminatory action.

 A complaint must be in writing, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.